Safety and Fit Boundary

 What We Didn’t Pick (and Why)

 We also passed on Dyson Purifier Humidify+Cool.
-It combines jobs in one product, but all-in-one machines stack cleaning, humidifying, and maintenance into a more complicated purchase than two simpler boxes.
+It combines jobs in one product, but all-in-one machines stack cleaning, humidifying, filtration, and maintenance into a more complicated purchase than a simpler humidifier.

 House Buying Guide: What Actually Matters